djcriley/comp257-final-project/README.md

 Brute - Total Funding used: 91, Total Quality: 96, Subset: [1, 4]
 ```

 This shows a moment when the greedy algorithm can sometimes get a non-optimal soltuon.
-THis is because it sorts based on quality/cost ratio, making it select the proposals that are the most "worth it" but since it is greedy it will always select a proposal if it fits.
+This is because it sorts based on quality/cost ratio, making it select the proposals that are the most "worth it" but since it is greedy it will always select a proposal if it fits.
 If it does not fit then it doesnt chose it, but sometimes selecting the first proposals might not be the optimal subset.

 ## Recomendation